cheddartv/flatland/README.md

     default:
       propagateKeydown(key)
   }
+}
 ```

-You should configure your Boundary with a `flatId` value that points to your `initialActiveSection`.
-The boundary component will delegate to the active section to determine which `Item` is currently focused.
+You should configure your Flatland component with a `initialActiveSection` prop that matches the `flatId` of the section you would like to be initally focued.
+The flatland component will delegate to the active section to determine which `Item` is currently focused.

 ### Item ###
 `Items` are the atomic components of your Flatland app.
 An item is a component that can receive focus: